enlear/internship-assignment/README.md

 - LiveServer - https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

+## Setup

+**Important**: Create a fork of this repository onto your own GitHub account and attempt this assessment in your forked repository.

 ## Tasks

 The tasks that you are required to attempt are broken down under the following categories: